-- 2. In vivo mammalian alkaline comet assay (Annex IX, Section 8.4., Column 2; test method: OECD TG 489) combined with in vivo mammalian erythrocyte micronucleus test (test method: OECD TG 474) in rats, or if justified, in mice, oral route. - For the comet assay the following tissues shall be analysed: liver, glandular stomach and duodenum. - For the micronucleus test: centromere staining must be performed if the Substance induces an increase in the frequency of micronuclei in the OECD TG 474; target tissue exposure must be demonstrated if the result of the OECD TG 474 is negative. - 3.
-Sub-chronic toxicity study (90-day) (Annex IX, Section 8.6.2.; test method: OECD TG 408) by oral route, in rats. - 4.
-Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.; test method: OECD TG 414) by oral route, in one species (rat or rabbit).
+- 2. In vivo mammalian alkaline comet assay (triggered by Annex IX, Section 8.4.4., column 1; test method: OECD TG 489) combined with in vivo mammalian erythrocyte micronucleus test (test method: OECD TG 474) in rats, or if justified, in mice, oral route.
+For the comet assay the following tissues must be analysed: liver, glandular stomach and duodenum. - centromere staining must be performed if the substance induces an increase in the frequency of micronuclei in the OECD TG 474; - target tissue exposure must be demonstrated if the result of the OECD TG 474 is negative.